lamini-ai/txt2sql-examples/README.md

 - `RecieptNumber`: Unique identifier of the receipt
 - `Date`: Date of purchase (DD-Mon-YYYY format)
 - `CustomerId`: Customer ID (foreign key to customers.Id)

-### Sample Questions

-Example natural language questions for this database:
-- "What is the average price of chocolate cakes?"
-- "Which customer made the most purchases in January?"
-- "List all flavors of tarts available in the bakery"
-- "How many different items did customer with ID 15 purchase?"

 ## Getting Started